Commitment and Consistency

-Commitment and consistency is a psychological tendency that people have to always ensure consistency between actions and promises and their inner values and belief systems.
+Firstly, commitment and consistency is a psychological tendency that people have to ensure consistency between actions and promises and their inner values and belief systems.
 It is one of Robert Cialdini’s 6 principles of persuasion and can be a powerful influence on our behaviour because of the importance of our self-image.

-Consistency is perceived to be a desirable personality characteristic which many people like to feel they demonstrate.
-Further, people who are not seen as consistent are often thought to be indecisive and hypocritical.
+Consistency is a desirable personality characteristic which many people like to feel they demonstrate.
+Furthermore, people who are not seen as consistent are indecisive and hypocritical.
 This can result in people ignoring their own strongly held beliefs to avoid being seen as inconsistent.
-As a consequence, commitment and consistency can sometimes lead to undesirable behaviour or outcomes because people are so determined to be consistent they avoid thinking about the negative result of their behaviour.
+As a consequence, commitment and consistency can also lead to undesirable behaviour or outcomes.
+As people are so determined to be consistent they avoid thinking about the negative result of their behaviour.

 1. The Evidence: